krunch3r76/gc__gvmi_hash/README.md

 # gc__gvmi_hash
 Summary: computes the hash of a gvmi image file

 The provided script (gc__gvmi_hash.py) solves the problem where a Requestor had published the vm (gvmi) image but the key has been forgotten, or the Requestor has become uncertain that a key in question corresponds to the image at hand.
-Further, it is not obvious which hashing algorithm is used in this process.
+Further, as it is not obvious which hashing algorithm is used in this process, it provides a domain specific solution.

 --Note: to understand what problem this script solves, it is recommended the reader follow the Provider Flash Tutorial (Python) at https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development. --